RedisLabs/redislabs-docs/content/rs/security/access-control/rbac/configure-acl.md

 ### Selectors

-[Selectors](https://redis.io/docs/management/security/acl/#selectors) let you define multiple sets of rules in a single Redis ACL.
+[Selectors](https://redis.io/docs/management/security/acl/#selectors) let you define multiple sets of rules in a single Redis ACL (only supported for databases with Redis version 7.2 or later).
 A command is allowed if it matches the base rule or any selector in the Redis ACL.

 - `(<rule set>)` creates a new selector.